Tourist Walk in Olde Philadelphia

 I would have my body buried with as little expense or ceremony as may be.
 I revoke all former wills by me made, declaring this only to be my last.

-In witness thereof, I have hereunto set my hand and seal, this seventeenth day of July, in the year of our Lord, one thousand seven hundred and eighty-eight.
+In witness whereof, I have hereunto set my hand and seal, this seventeenth day of July, in the year of our Lord, one thousand seven hundred and eighty-eight.

 Signed, sealed, published, and declared by the above named Benjamin Franklin, for and as his last will and testament, in the presence of us.